 “All normal cells in the body are obligate aerobes, while all cancer cells are partial anaerobic.”

 The accumulation of red blood cells slows down the bloodstream and restricts the flow to the capillaries.
 This also causes poor oxygenation.
 Even the lack of the proper building blocks for cell walls, Omega 3 essential fatty acids, restricts oxygen exchange.

-There are several ways to significantly increase the oxygen levels in your cells so that you can improve overall health.
-The most effective way is to take an oxygen supplement that will literally produce much more oxygen in your cells.
+There are several ways to significantly increase the oxygen levels in your cells to improve overall health.
+The most effective way is to take an oxygen supplement that will produce much more oxygen in your cells.